heydon-consulting/text_or_entity/README.txt

   overcomes its limitation by integrating with Entity API, Views and Real Name.
   See https://www.drupal.org/project/text_noderef
-- Entity reference offers more flexibility when it comes to entity selection (i.e. filter by an entityreference view), but doesn't allow text values for optional referencing.
+- Entity reference offers more flexibility when it comes to entity selection (i.e. filter by an entityreference view), but doesn't allow text values with optional referencing.
+Also, with Text or Entity, importers can handle entity labels directly without the need for feeds tampering.